FlyableDev/FlyableDoc/docs/faq.md

 ### How does Flyable work with Python?

-Flyable is compiling Python code into executable files or WebAssembly instructions.
+Flyable compiles Python code into executable files or WebAssembly instructions.
 To do this, it uses a type discovery algorithm and then makes optimisations before generating the desired output.

 ### Does Flyable support all versions of Python?

 Flyable currently supports a subset of Python 3.
 It supports most of Python’s use cases.
 You only have to make sure that the typing of a data remains constant throughout its lifetime.

 ### Can Flyable make use of Python libraries?

 Of course!
-We are working hard to enable you to use existing Python libraries with Flyable.
+We are working hard to allow you to use existing Python libraries with Flyable.
 Click here to see all the libraries that Flyable supports.

 <br />
 <br />